sommerda/privacybuckets/README.md

 For a analytic extension of the numerical buckets distribution with many additional insights, see Sommer et al. "Privacy loss classes: The central limit theorem in differential privacy", PoPETS, 2019  [https://eprint.iacr.org/2018/820.pdf](https://eprint.iacr.org/2018/820.pdf) [2]

-For how to use, see example.py.
+For how to use, see example_composition.py.

-For an example how to create your own bucket_distribution, see example_custom_bucketing.py
+For an example on how to create your own bucket_distribution, see example_custom_bucketing.py

+For an example on how to generate Rényi-divergences, see example_Renyi_Differential_Privacy.py.

+For an example on how to construct a bucket distribution (a discrete privacy loss distribution [2]) froma an (epsilon, delta)-graph, see example_delta_func_to_buckets.py.

 For the correct choice of number_of_buckets and factor, see below.

+### NEWS

+Supports now approximate differential privacy, probabilistic differential privacy, Renyi differential privacy, and the ability to construct a bucket distribution from an (epsilon, delta)-graph.

 ### Directory /core